northeyt/TCNlib/README.md

 # Prerequisites

-These prerequisites are required for TCNUtils
+These prerequisites are required for TCNlib

 * Get submodules
-TCNUtils is currently dependent on a handful of modules in the [SAAP package](https://github.com/ACRMGroup/SAAP).
-SAAP is a submodule of TCNUtils, so can be obtained by running `git submodule update --init --recursive` on the command line.
+TCNlib is currently dependent on a handful of modules in the [SAAP package](https://github.com/ACRMGroup/SAAP).
+SAAP is a submodule of TCNlib, so can be obtained by running `git submodule update --init --recursive` on the command line.

 * Install bioptools
 Available via [github](https://github.com/ACRMGroup/bioptools).